-The Rochdale AFC Development Association Goldbond weekly draw is a small society lottery registered with the Gambling Commission.
+The Dale Lotto is promoted by the Rochdale FC Development Association and is a large society lottery registered with the Gambling Commission.

 Rules and Regulations

 - This subscription lottery is open to any person aged 16 or over

 - Lottery draw entries are only valid if the ticket price has been paid in advance.

 - There is 1 draw each week that uses the member’s ID number to select the winners of the guaranteed weekly prizes.
 Each Member also has an allocated combination of Jackpot Numbers, and if all numbers match those drawn the prize is won.
 If the Jackpot is not won, the prize rolls-over and increases by a set amount each time until won.